ljekersey/TextMining.jl/README.md

 Feature Space Model
 ------

-These tools will utilize the [bag-of-words model](http://en.wikipedia.org/wiki/Bag-of-words_model) and the [hashing trick](http://en.wikipedia.org/wiki/Feature_hashing) to vectorize texts into [feature vectors](http://en.wikipedia.org/wiki/Feature_vector).
+These tools utilize the [bag-of-words model](http://en.wikipedia.org/wiki/Bag-of-words_model) and the [hashing trick](http://en.wikipedia.org/wiki/Feature_hashing) to vectorize texts into [feature vectors](http://en.wikipedia.org/wiki/Feature_vector).
 Feature vectors exist in an infinite dimensional vector space which is refered to as the **feature space**.
 In order to optimize calculations, dimensions where the feature vector has value 0 are removed from the feature vector's hashtable.
 We are defining **FeatureSpace** to be an abstract type which has 3 subtypes: FeatureVector, Cluster, and DataSet.

 #### Feature Vector